As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 There is a significant drop-off of the visitors at each stage and the number becomes smaller as you get closer to conversion.

-As an eCommerce business owner, your job is to discover weak areas and optimize them so there’s a lesser drop in customers at every stage.
+As an eCommerce business owner, your job is to discover weak areas and optimize them so there’s a lesser drop rate across stages.

 Upper Funnel: The upper funnel or top of the funnel is when the users get to know about your brand.
 They might come to your website to check the products, pricing, and for overall experience, and then could go to a competitor's website to compare.